 More generally, unofficial records from key institutions such as schools, hospitals, and clergy, could provide a good alternative.
 But when such institutional records are also unavailable or unreliable, couples can always strengthen their case by the following two methods, discussed in this article:

 Such affidavits should include a detailed description of the events that occurred during and around the wedding ceremony.
 In cases involving traditional or religious marriages, in particular, U.S. immigration officials could carefully examine that description to make sure that it is consistent with independent accounts of the couple's tradition.
-For example: For a couple from Somalia (which has a largely clan-based society), the extent to which the marriage brought together different families or clans might be emphasized.
+For example, for a couple from Somalia (which has a largely clan-based society), the extent to which the marriage brought together different families or clans might be worth emphasizing.

 In addition, marriage affidavits should include information about the identity of their author or "affiant" (full name, date and place of birth, and address), as well as information about the affiant's relation to the couple.
 Ideally, such information should be supported with official proof of identity and family relationship.
 Unfortunately, family members of couples from countries where records are unavailable are, of course, also likely to lack access to the same type of documents.
 When this is the case, other forms of secondary evidence become more critical.